 - 4.6.1 Eden's local built distinctiveness arises directly from its long tradition of vernacular architecture that continues to exert a strong influence on modern development.
 As the district has not been subject to large scale building pressures development has tended to be incremental and a large amount of pre-1919 property remains.
-The use of local materials is widespread and this gives variety within the overall common built form. - 4.6.2 Although some locations contain a mix of styles, there are three main character areas in Eden based on the underlying geology: - Eden Valley with its typical red sandstone, dressed quoins and window surrounds. - Westmorland Fells area which uses local limestone as its prevalent building material.
+The use of local materials is widespread and this gives variety within the overall common built form. - 4.6.2 Although some locations contain a mix of styles, there are three main character areas in Eden based on the underlying geology: - Eden Valley with its typical red sandstone, dressed quoins and window surrounds; - Westmorland Fells area which uses local limestone as its prevalent building material.
 Random rubble walls are frequently rendered or lime washed.
-In common with the Eden Valley, Westmorland and Burlington slates are the typical roofing material.

-- North Pennines characterised by local honey coloured millstone grit.
+In common with the Eden Valley Westmorland and Burlington slates are the typical roofing material; - North Pennines characterised by local honey coloured millstone grit.
 This local building material is used both in random rubble and dressed ashlar for quoins and surrounds.
-External staircases are a local feature and the traditional roofing material is thick yellow sandstone slates. - 4.6.3 Eden's built tradition is also closely allied with its landscape setting particularly outside of Penrith.
+External staircases are a local feature and the traditional roofing material is thick yellow sandstone slates.

+- 4.6.3 Eden's built tradition is also closely allied with its landscape setting particularly outside of Penrith.
 Barns, enclosures and stone walls are typically all built of the same underlying local stone.
 This gives a cohesive harmony creating a seamless fit between the built and natural landscapes. - 4.6.4 This results in the district's many interesting buildings, diverse street patterns and individual spaces resulting in fine townscape qualities and means that one of the challenges for new development is that it must respect local vernacular architectural styles and spaces whilst providing distinctive and popular modern buildings that can endure into the future.
 Good relationships with existing development and the use of public art and landscaping can all help to further develop local identity and places that people are proud of. - 4.6.5 All new developments should therefore aspire to the highest standards of design, including construction methods and materials, and these issues should be integrated into the development process at an early stage, along with consideration of community safety, residential amenity and sustainable access.
 There are several sources of design and landscape guidance available, which the Council will expect new development to comply with.
-These are: - The Eden Design Guide. - In the North Pennines Area of Outstanding Natural Beauty, the North Pennines AONB Design Guide. - Cumbria Landscape Character Guidance and Toolkit. - Within Eden's twenty four Conservation Areas (of which six are within the Yorkshire Dales National Park), their accompanying appraisals where available. - 4.6.6 Providing a safe environment and incorporating appropriate crime prevention measures is an important element of a high quality design.
-Enabling opportunities for natural surveillance is essential and may be provided in a number of ways, for example, through the avoidance of blank frontages; the positioning of doors and windows so as to overlook public spaces; a mix of uses that encourage activity throughout the day; the minimisation of visual obstacles; and the use of CCTV.
-Rear gardens should normally be avoided adjacent to public spaces, because they provide no casual surveillance.
-Places of concealment need to be avoided, for example through the careful siting and design of buildings and landscaping, and use of lighting, Consideration should also be given to the need to install intruder alarm equipment in buildings and park vehicles and bikes in a secure space.
+These are: - The Eden Design Guide - In the North Pennines Area of Outstanding Natural Beauty, the North Pennines AONB Design Guide - Cumbria Landscape Character Guidance and Toolkit - Within Eden's twenty four Conservation Areas, their accompanying appraisals where available - 4.6.6 Major development proposes will also be expected to adhere to 'Building for Life' principles.
+This is an established and recognised methodology for assessing the design of new housing and neighbourhoods, and all new housing development will be expected to perform well against it, or any successor standards.
+It uses a traffic light system where developers are encouraged to secure as many 'greens' as possible, minimise the number of 'ambers' and avoid 'reds'. - 4.6.7 The twelve Building for Life principles are: